T

 +

 The standard voltage in Jaipur, India, is 230V with a frequency of 50Hz.
-The common plug types are Type C (Europlug), Type D (large three-pin round), and Type M (larger three-pin round, often used for heavier appliances).
-It's recommended to bring a universal adapter to ensure compatibility with your devices.
+The most common plug types are Type C (two round pins) and Type D (three round pins in a triangular pattern).
+It is essential to carry a universal adapter to ensure compatibility with your electronic devices.